zowe/docs-site/docs/user-guide/configure-certificates.md

 **Notes:**

 On many z/OS systems, the certificate for z/OSMF is not signed by a trusted CA and is a self-signed certificate by the z/OS system programmer who configured z/OSMF.
 If that is the case, then Zowe itself will not trust the z/OSMF certificate and any function dependent on z/OSMF will not operate correctly.
 To ensure that Zowe trusts a z/OSMF self-signed certificate, you must use the value `VERIFY_CERTIFICATES=false` in the `zowe-setup-certificates.env` file.
 This is also required if the certificate is from a recognized CA but for a different host name, which can occur when a trusted certificate is copied from one source and reused within a z/OS installation for different servers other than that it was originally created for.

-## Method 2: Configure Zowe certificates with z/OSMF Workflows

-z/OSMF Workflow lets you create a keystore directory that is used by Zowe to hold the certificate that is used for encrypting communication between Zowe clients and the Zowe z/OS servers.

-Perform the following steps to register and execute the Zowe workflow in the z/OSMF web interface:

- 1. Log in to the z/OSMF web interface.
- 2. Select **Workflows** from the navigation tree.
- 3. Select Create Workflow from the **Actions** menu.
- 4. Enter the complete path to the workflow definition file in the **Workflow Definition filed**.
-    The path to the workflow definition file is *[extracted_pax_folder]/files/workflows/ZWEWRF05.xml file*.
-5. (Optional) Enter the path to the customized variable input file that you prepared in advance.
-    The path to the variable input file is <extracted_pax_folder>/files/workflows/ ZWEWRF05.properties file.

-    Create a copy of the variable input file.
-Modify the file as necessary according to the built-in comments.
-Set the field to the path where the new file is located.
-When you execute the workflow, the values from the variable input file override the workflow variables default values.
-6. Select the system where you want to execute the workflow.
-7. Select Next.
-8. Specify the unique workflow name.
-9. Select or enter an Owner Use ID and select **Assign all steps to owner user ID**.
-10.Select **Finish**.
-   The workflow is registered in z/OSMF and ready to execute.
-11. Select the workflow that you registered from the workflow list.
-12. Execute the following steps in order:
-    -	**Define Variables**

-        Define the custom values for variables that meet your z/OS security and verification configuration requirements.
-    - 	**New Custom zowe-setup-certificates.env**

-        Execute the step to create a new `zowe-setup-certificates.env` in the user specified location and substitutes values.
-	-  **Execute zowe-setup-certificates**

-        Execute the step to substitute zowe-setup-certificates with the customized zowe-setup-certificates.env file.

-13. Perform the following steps to execute each step individually:
-    1. Double-click the title of the step.
-    2. Select the **Perform** tab.
-    3. Review the step contents and update the input values as required.
-    4. Select **Next**.
-    5. Repeat the previous two steps to complete all items until the option Finish is available.
-    6. Select **Finish**.

-After you execute each step, the step is marked as Complete.
-The workflow is executed.
-For general information about how to execute z/OSMF workflow steps, watch the [z/OSMF Workflows Tutorial](https://www.youtube.com/watch?v=KLKi7bhKBlE&feature=youtu.be).